-- Place eggs, corn, sugar, salt and flour in a blender and blend until mixture has a hash-like consistency (you should still have some whole corn kernels).
+- Place eggs, corn, sugar, flour and salt in a blender or food processor and pulse until mixture has a hash-like consistency (you should still have some whole corn kernels).
 Spoon into a 7-by-11 inch glass baking dish.

-- Bake for around 1 hour, stirring pudding from the bottom 2 to 3 times during baking.
-Pudding is done when edges are set and top is lightly browned, while the center is still a bit jiggly.
+- Bake for around 1 hour.
+For a more rustic texture, stir pudding from the bottom 2 to 3 times during baking.
+(Not stirring results in a smoother look and feel.)
+Pudding is done when set (it can still be a big wiggly in the center).

-- Remove pudding from oven and let sit for around 5 minutes before serving.
+- Remove pudding from oven and water bath; let sit for around 5 minutes before serving.
 (If your pudding comes out watery or runny, see Tip below from my grandmother to fix.)

 Gluten free: Use gluten free flour blend.

 Make ahead: Corn Pudding can be prepared and baked earlier in the day, covered and stored in the refrigerator.
-Bring to room temperature before reheating in a 350 degree oven.
+Bring to room temperature before covering with foil and reheating in a 325 degree oven.

-Tip if cooked pudding is watery: If pudding gets watery at the end, leave in the oven for a few more minutes, then take out and let it sit for 3 to 5 minutes, stir, then let it sit a minute or two more and stir again.
+Tip if cooked pudding is watery: If pudding cooks too quickly, the eggs can curdle and the solids separate from the liquid – resulting in a watery pudding.
+When this happens, leave pudding in the oven for a few more minutes, then take out and let it sit for 3 to 5 minutes.
+Stir, then let it sit a minute or two more; stir again and let sit another 3 to 5 minutes.
 This should get rid of most, if not all, of the water.